 *Because of security concerns, only doors with special combination locks can be used for entrance.

 Synagogue Prayer Services

 The different cohort spaces are used as “Davening (prayer) areas” 3 times daily including Shabbos (Saturday).
 Only those who pre registered may join the Davening (prayer service).
-Each Prayer room is allowed a maximum of 10 persons plus a Rabbi.
+Each Prayer room is allowed a maximum of 15% capacity.
 Posters are assigned at the doorway to each Prayer room as to how many persons are permitted.
 Please adhere to the notices as they may change with City of Toronto regulations.
 Each prayer room must have its own Rabbi or sexton.

 Hallways and lavatories will be unavoidably shared.
 Students are urged to avoid close contact in these spaces.
 Students will be assigned cubbies– as in past years – but should exercise caution when accessing them.
 As well, they should be considerate of their neighbors who may be waiting to access their own lockers.
 All items in a cubby i.e. Tallis or seforim should be in a plastic bag.